 When your hair stylist asks about your hair history, be truthful about what you have used and use regularly.
 For example, if you have used boxed hair dye or have chemically straightened your hair.
 This will determine how strong of a dye product your hair stylist will be using for your color.
 If you lie and say your hair is virgin hair, there's a possibility of very unwanted results happening.

 Getting a new hairstyle doesn't have to be a game of risk when you provide your hair stylist with a variety of information to explain the look you want to achieve.
 Clear communication is imperative to a successful hair salon visit.
+You can ask essay writer Canada how good we are at treating customers.
 This will make you and your hairstylist feel confident in the hair process.
 So for your next hair appointment, make sure to consider these basic tips before entering the salon.
 We're sure that from here on out, you'll never have a bad haircut or color!